WondooSeo/Global_Pairwise_Sequence_Alignment/README.md

 It's raw code of global pairwise sequence alignment written with Python.

-Only you need is pure python.
+Only you need is pure Python.
 You don't have to download any package from Anaconda, and so on.

 Referred version : 3.X